-12(d) If Applicable, Describe the Analytical Approach to Loss to Follow-Up, Matching, Complex Sampling, and Multiplicity of Analyses
+12 (d).
+If applicable, describe the analytical approach to loss to follow-up, matching, complex sampling and multiplicity of analyses

-Conditional logistic regression [] was used to assess differences in mean production (3.5% FCM, fat, protein, LSCC), JD test status as adults, removal from herd during the observation period, and JD test status of dam between cases and controls.77
+Conditional logistic regression [] was used to assess differences in mean production (3.5% FCM, fat, protein, LSCC), JD test status as adults, removal from herd during the observation period, and JD test status of dam between cases and controls (Pillars et al., 2011).